Is THC Toxic for Dogs?

 Even though cannabis is fun and medically beneficial for humans, it is not so much fun for dogs.
 Dogs don’t experience the pleasurable psychoactive high from THC in marijuana that humans do.
 Rather, the herb can make your pet profoundly disoriented and frightened.

-This is especially true if they ingest cannabis in the form of raw concentrate or edibles which have higher levels of THC than is experienced through smoke exposure alone.
+This is especially true if they ingest cannabis in the form of raw concentrate or edibles which have higher levels of THC than is experienced through smoke exposure or dried flower alone.

 Humans are able to understand that their psychoactive experience as only temporary–PETS CANNOT!